datasets/sea-level-rise/README.md

 ### CSIRO

-> The paper describing this data recostruction is: Church, J. A. and N.J.
+> The paper describing this data reconstruction is: Church, J. A. and N.J.
 White (2011), Sea-level rise from the late 19th to the early 21st Century.
 Surveys in Geophysics, doi:10.1007/s10712-011-9119-1.
 This paper is published "Open Access" and is available as a pdf from [here](http://www.springerlink.com/content/h2575k28311g5146/).